fchastanet/bash-tools-framework/CompileCommand.md

 <!-- markdownlint-restore -->

-**Description:** inlines all the functions used in the script given in parameter
+**Description:** This command inlines all the functions used in the script given in parameter

 **Usage:**